Matt Olson Player Props: Braves vs. Guardians

 Matt Olson At The Plate

-- He ranks 92nd in batting average, 35th in on base percentage, and fourth in slugging among the qualifying hitters in baseball.
+- Among the qualifying batters in MLB play, he ranks 96th in batting average, 32nd in on-base percentage, and fifth in slugging.

+- In 63.5% of his 85 games this season, Olson has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Olson has had an RBI in 37 games this season (44.0%), including 18 multi-RBI outings (21.4%).
-He has also driven in three or more of his team's runs in nine contests.
+- Olson has driven home a run in 37 games this year (43.5%), including more than one RBI in 21.2% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.